Guide to Forming an LLC in Ohio

 Swyft Filings offers EIN services for small businesses in Ohio.
 Find more information here.

-Maintaining Your Ohio LLC
+Phase Two: Maintaining Your Ohio LLC

 Now that you are finished with the initial foundational phase of your Ohio LLC, the next set of steps concern operating as an official business.
 Ohio’s tax set-up is a little different than other states, but you will still need to register paperwork with the state.
 You must also begin acquiring the licenses and/or permits that your business requires.